 Kadimah Scholars Program

-Kadimah has been welcomed to Park with open arms.
-Already at Park, we have blown the Shofar, distributed apples and honey school-wide, built a Sukkah on the lawn outside the dining hall, and hosted our annual communitywide Chanukah Party.
-We will continue in 2020 with a Tu B’Shvat Seder, our traditional Passover model seders, Yom Ha’Atzmaut, Yom HaZikaron, Yom Yerushalayim and Shavuot.
+To date, Kadimah has been welcomed to Park with open arms.
+We have blown the Shofar, distributed apples and honey school-wide, built a Sukkah on the lawn outside the dining hall, and hosted our annual communitywide Chanukah Party.
+Our annual holiday events and traditions continue on campus, with a Tu B’Shvat Seder, our traditional Passover model seders, Yom Ha’Atzmaut, Yom HaZikaron, Yom Yerushalayim and Shavuot.
 And we will continue to participate in and support our broader Jewish community events – such as the community Holocaust Remembrance Day and Israel Independence Day commemorations – but now we will do so as Park students and Kadimah Scholars.

 Our partnership enables Kadimah to continue our 60-year legacy of providing the finest Jewish day school education to our community’s youth, preparing them to tackle any challenge with a strong foundation in their Jewish heritage, while cultivating the future leaders of our community.